top of page

 *Image courtesy of Karen Crews Hendon, Arthur Ganson, Machine with Abandoned Doll, from exhibition Humana Ex Machina.

-TO PROVIDE TRANSFORMATIVE EXPERIENCES THAT IMPACT COMMUNITY THROUGH ART
+OFFERING TRANSFORMATIVE EXPERIENCES THAT IMPACT COMMUNITY THROUGH ART AND CULTURE

 Experience Development is a holistic approach to: